Restaurants, cafes and specialty shops take a financial hit every time weather keeps people inside. The past few weeks have been particularly tough.

-Since 2008, Lindsay Christians has been writing about fine arts and food for The Capital Times.
-She loves eating at the bar, going to the theater, fine wine and good stories.
-She lives on the east side with her husband, two cats and too many cookbooks.
+Since 2008, food editor Lindsay Christians has been writing about fine arts and food for The Capital Times.
+She loves eating at the bar, going to the theater, sparkling wine and good stories.
+She lives in Madison with two cats and too many cookbooks.

 The School of Madison Ballet's move to 3764 Odana Road is tentatively set for the end of April/beginning of May.

 Chilly Madisonians, take heart.
 The remedy is dumplings, soup and soup dumplings.

 “As a small retailer, you have to be five steps ahead of the customer and figure out what they want before they know they want it,” said Monteleone, who opened his store in 2007.